 - marshal various sorts of evidence to support a logical argument.

 If you are in any doubt about whether you possess these skills, you should consider taking one or two of our higher level undergraduate modules in philosophy first.
 Our 60 credit OU level 2 module Exploring philosophy (A222), in particular, is designed to introduce standard techniques of analysis and argument, some of which will be presupposed at MA level.
-If you would like help to assess your preparedness you can contact our Student Registration & Enquiry Service for advice or read the MA in Philosophy website.
+If you would like help to assess your preparedness you can contact us for advice or read the MA in Philosophy website.

 You must commence your studies towards the MA in Philosophy with the postgraduate foundation module in philosophy and your final module must be the philosophy dissertation.